-2.4 Unaccompanied Homeless Youth Eligibility Criteria
+2.4 Unaccompanied Youth Experiencing Homelessness Eligibility Criteria

-Beginning in the 2019-20 academic year, Passport to College expanded to serve unaccompanied homeless youth.
-The applicant must have been an unaccompanied homeless youth during the prior year for which they are being awarded.
+Beginning in the 2019-20 academic year, Passport to College expanded to serve unaccompanied youth experiencing homelessness.
+The applicant must have been an unaccompanied youth experiencing homelessness during the prior year for which they are being awarded.

-1. Timeline: The Passport program law says that the youth must have experienced unaccompanied homelessness on or after July 1 in the year prior to their postsecondary enrollment or apprenticeship participation.
+1. Timeline: The Passport program law says that the youth must have experienced unaccompanied homelessness on or after July 1 of the year prior to their awarding of the Passport scholarship.
+Students who experienced homelessness during the same year of their award are also eligible for the program.

-- 2. Definition of an Unaccompanied Homeless Youth: "Unaccompanied" means a youth or young adult experiencing homelessness while not in the physical custody of a parent or guardian and lacking a fixed, regular, and adequate nighttime residence. - 3.
-Determining Unaccompanied Homeless Youth Status: For most cases, WSAC will rely on the financial aid office to determine Passport eligibility when the student has indicated their status on the FAFSA or WASFA.
+- 2. Definition of an Unaccompanied Youth Experiencing Homelessness: - "Unaccompanied" means a youth or young adult experiencing homelessness while not in the physical custody of a parent or guardian and lacking a fixed, regular, and adequate nighttime residence. - 3.
+Determining Unaccompanied Homeless Status: For most cases, WSAC willrely on the financial aid office to determine Passport eligibility when the student hasindicated their status on the FAFSA or WASFA.
 This does not deviate from past and current financial aid practices for determining a student's independent status for unaccompanied homeless youth.
-(The National Center for Homeless Education provides a tool for Financial Aid Administrators regarding making unaccompanied homeless youth determinations.)

-Institutions make a one-time Passport eligibility determination for students experiencing unaccompanied homelessness.
+(The National Center for Homeless Education provides a tool for Financial Aid Administrators regarding making unaccompanied homeless youth determinations.) - Institutions make a one-time Passport eligibility determination for students experiencing unaccompanied homelessness.
 The financial aid office does not redetermine the student's eligibility for the Passport to Careers program annually, unless there is a break in the student's enrollment (with the exception of summer term).
-Any missed term due to a state of emergency does not count as a disruption of enrollment.

-- 4. Residency: Be a resident of Washington State.
+Any missed term due to a state of emergency does not count as a disruption of enrollment. - 4.
+Residency: Be a resident of Washington State.
 In general, the applicant must have resided in Washington State for other than educational purposes for one year prior to attending college, graduated from a Washington high school, or earned a GED in Washington.
 Specific information regarding tuition residency requirements is available on the WSAC website.
 For detailed definitions go to RCW 28B.15.012(2). - 5.
 Enrollment: Enroll at least half-time in an eligible institution of higher education or a pre-apprenticeship or apprenticeship in Washington before their 22nd birthday. - 6.
-Eligible Degrees: Be working toward earning their first bachelor's degree, and not be pursuing a degree in theology.

-Note: In the rare circumstance the financial aid office is unable to determine a student's Passport to Careers program status, institutions should refer the student to WSAC.
+Eligible Degrees: Be working toward earning their first bachelor's degree, and not be pursuing a degree in theology. - Note: In the rare circumstance the financial aid office is unable to determine a student's Passport to Careers program status, institutions should refer the student to WSAC.
 A Participant Housing Questionnaire form will be provided to the student, and WSAC will determine Passport program eligibility.
-Institutions may choose to use the WSAC Participant Housing Questionnaire to document a student's file.

-- 7. Award Amounts: At this time financial aid administrators should estimate awards based on current award values. - 8.
-Passport Student Support Payments (formerly Incentive Grants): Those institutions who have signed Passport addendums and submitted a viable student support plan to WSAC are eligible for Passport Student Support Payments that include serving unaccompanied homeless youth.
+Institutions may choose to use the WSAC Participant Housing Questionnaire to document a student's file. - 7.
+Award Amounts: Award maximums are \$5,000 for the regular nine-month academic year.
+Summer term is in addition to the regular academic year and may exceed the award maximum. - 8.
+Passport Student Support Payments: Those institutions who have signed Passport addendums and submitted a Passport Student Support Plan to WSAC are eligible for Passport Student Support Payments that include serving unaccompanied homeless youth.